massix/gleeter/README.md

 Gleeter may be used in 3 different ways:

-* Without arguments or by providing `latest` as the argument: it will fetch the latest comic from XCKD and display it into the terminal.
+* Without arguments or by providing `latest` as the argument: it will fetch the latest comic from XKCD and display it into the terminal.
 * Providing `random` as the argument: it will fetch a random comic from XKCD (**warning**: some very old comics, IDs ranging from 1 to 120 and probably more, won't display in the terminal, I don't know why, probably a very old